xpack/web-jekyll/pages/core/xpm/install.md

 This keyboard shortcut works like a toggle, using it once makes files starting with dot visible, using it again reverts to hiding them.

+### `zsh: command not found: xpm`

+If you recently switched to `zsh`, or updated macOS to 11.x, which does this automatically, you need to copy the `PATH` setting from your previous shell startup file to `.zprofile`, otherwise the location where npm installs global modules is not in the path.

 {% endcapture %}